 Inspired by Jesus Christ, Mission Australia exists to meet human need and to spread the knowledge of the love of God without reference to denomination or other distinction.

 16. Rounding off

-The Group is of a kind referred to in ASIC Corporations (Rounding in Financial/Directors' Reports) Instrument 2016/191 and in accordance with that Instrument, amounts in the consolidated financial statements and Directors' Report have been rounded off to the nearest thousand dollars, unless otherwise stated.
+Amounts in the financial statements and Directors' Report have been rounded off to the nearest thousand dollars, unless otherwise stated.

 17. Notice of meeting